Jones slopes and coarse volume of near-alternating links: Jones slopes

-The following technical lemma, Lemma \ref{lem:count}, allows us to understand a sequence $s$ from $\sigma_A$ to $\sigma$, if $\sigma$ has strands flowing through a crossing.
-It is necessary to first establish some notations and labelling conventions.
+The following technical lemma, Lemma \ref{lem:count}, allows us to understand a sequence $s$ from $\sigma_+$ to $\sigma$, if $\sigma$ flows through a crossing with a certain number of strands.
+We essentially characterize the set of crossings on which $\sigma$ chooses the $-$-resolution.
+It is necessary to first establish some notations and labeling conventions.

-Firstly, we orient $(D, 2n)$ as shown in Figure \ref{fig:markings} and identify it with $[-1, 1] \times [-1, 1]$.
-For a crossing $x$ oriented as in Figure \ref{fig:skeinflow}, let $U_1, \ldots, U_n$ be the set of arcs between the $2n$ points on the top edge of the disk, innermost first, from the all-$A$ state on the set of crossings $x^n$.
+Firstly, we orient the disk $\mathcal{D}^2$ with $2n$ points on the top and bottom containing an $n$-cabled crossing $x^n$ as shown in Figure \ref{fig:markings} and identify it with $[-1, 1] \times [-1, 1]$.
+Let $U_1, \ldots, U_n$ be the set of arcs between the $2n$ points in the top half of the disk, innermost first, from applying the all-$+$ state on the set of crossings $x^n$.
 Similarly we have the lower arcs $L_1, \ldots, L_n$.
-The arcs cut up the disk into regions containing segments corresponding to the all-$A$ state on the crossings of $x^n$.
-Let $C^u_i$ be the set of crossings whose corresponding segments in the all-$A$ state are between $U_i$ and $U_{i+1}$.
-Similarly we have $C_i^{\ell}$, and the set of edges between $U_n$ and $L_n$ is denoted by $C^u_n = C^{\ell}_n$.
+The arcs cut up the disk into regions containing segments, which correspond to crossings in $x^n$ before taking the all-$+$ resolution.
+Let $C^u_i$ be the set of crossings whose corresponding segments in the all-$+$ state are between $U_i$ and $U_{i+1}$.
+Similarly, we have $C_i^{\ell}$, and the set of crossings corresponding to edges between $U_n$ and $L_n$ is denoted by $C^u_n = C^{\ell}_n$.
 See Figure \ref{fig:markings} for an illustration of these markings.

-From this, we will represent a Kauffman state $\sigma$ on $x^n$ by taking the all-$A$ state of $x^n$.
-Recall that this consists of the all-$A$ state circles and edges (dashed segments) corresponding to taking the $A$-resolution at every crossing.
-We make the following modification in order to represent $\sigma$: \begin{enumerate} \item If $\sigma$ chooses the $B$-resolution at a crossing, replace the corresponding segment in the all-$A$ state by a red solid edge. \item Remove all other edges from the state. \end{enumerate}
+We will represent a Kauffman state $\sigma$ on $x^n$, $x^n_{\sigma}$, by taking the all-$+$ state of $x^n$.
+Recall that this consists of the all-$+$ state circles and edges (dashed segments) corresponding to taking the $+$-resolution at every crossing.
+We make the following modification in order to represent an arbitrary Kauffman state $\sigma$ on $x^n$: \begin{enumerate} \item If $\sigma$ chooses the $-$-resolution at a crossing, replace the corresponding segment in the all-$+$ state by a solid red edge. \item Remove all other edges from the state. \end{enumerate}

-This representation will allow us to consider intersections of arcs in $\Sk(D, 2n)$ with the skein resulting from applying $\sigma$ to $x^n$.
-This is the $\sigma$-state on $x^n$ with the segments removed, so it only consists of state circles.
-In particular, in this representation consisting of black arcs and red edges, intersection of an arc with a black arc counts as one intersection with the skein, and an intersection of an arc with a red edge counts as two.
+This representation will allow us to consider intersections of arcs in the disk $\mathcal{D}^2$ with $x^n_{\sigma}$.
+In particular, in this graphical representation of the Kauffman state $\sigma$ consisting of black arcs and red edges, intersection of an arc with a black arc counts as one intersection with the skein, and an intersection of an arc with a red edge counts as two.